ETS-Android2/Morse-Code-Learning-Mobile-Application-2021/README.md

 The abovementioned points should be implemented using Java for android smartphones.

-Because of the time limitation and other circumstances, the project has not been completed yet...
+Because of some circumstances in the last semester (2021 AT), a few functionalities have not been completed yet...

 ## Reference